swaggboi/PostText/README.md

 1. Tests for remark form
 1. Marked some items for clean up with comments
 1. Method names may need to be shortened
+1. Change 'view' to something like 'list' or 'browse'